upstarter/automata/README.md

 ### Requirements

-#### A system is defined as an Autonomous decentralized system if the following 2 properties are satisfied:
+#### A system is defined as an Autonomous Decentralized System (ADS) if the following 2 properties are satisfied:

  1. Autonomous Controllability: Even if any subsystem fails, is repaired, and/or is newly added, the other subsystems can continue to manage themselves and function.